Skip to main content

 DevOps Lead

 Monitoring is another area where the power of AI presents more opportunities for advanced diagnosis and self-healing during incidents.
-We’ll see alerts being triaged quickly to the right people with useful context added, enabling remediation and resolution to happen faster.
+We’ll see alerts being triaged quickly to the right people with useful context added, enabling faster remediation and resolution.

 ML has long been an established tool in the monitoring toolbox.
 However, we have yet to realise the potential of combining ML and generative AI to add understanding and context to monitoring data, let alone automatically fix or suggest fixes when problems are detected.